Wing Kwong Choy

-Infrastructure development is a powerful force in today’s global economy.
-Hundreds of billions of dollars are being spent every year maintaining, repairing, replacing, and building new capabilities for transportation, power, ports, terminals, and energy.
-Governments are looking to the private sector to help finance that investment.
+Infrastructure development is a powerful force in today’s global economy with hundreds of billions of dollars being spent every year repairing, replacing, and building new capabilities for transportation, power, utilities, energy, ports and terminals, and social infrastructure.
+Governments look to the private sector to help finance projects, while additional industry participants – developers, contractors, banks, accounting and law firms, consultants, and others – play important roles in the infrastructure lifecycle.

 For public entities, the focus is on providing clear economic justification and an investment rationale for each project, while demonstrating public responsibility and accountability to protect both the short- and long-term interests of taxpayers.
 In addition to value for money, value at risk is a key factor, as public entities are increasingly pressured to avoid cost and delay overruns.